coatyio/vda-5050-cli.js/README.md

-This package provides a command line interface (CLI) with tools useful for developing client applications based on [VDA 5050](https://www.vda.de/) "Interface for the communication between automated guided vehicles (AGV) and a master control":
+This package provides a command line interface (CLI) with tools useful for developing client applications based on [VDA 5050](https://www.vda.de/) specification "Interface for the communication between automated guided vehicles (AGV) and a master control":

 * Start an MQTT broker for development testing (not intended for use in a production environment).
 * Create type definitions for various programming languages from predefined VDA 5050 JSON schemas or from your custom schemas.
 Useful for defining VDA 5050 (extension) object types in your application.
-* Export VDA 5050 JSON schemas for a specific VDA 5050 specification version.
-To be used in your client application, e.g. by a code generator tool that creates code for validating VDA 5050 topic payloads before publishing or upon receipt.
+* Export JSON schemas for a specific VDA 5050 specification version.
+To be used in your application, e.g. by a code generator tool that creates code for validating VDA 5050 topic payloads before publishing or upon receipt.

 The CLI can be used independently of or in combination with the [vda-5050](https://www.npmjs.com/package/vda-5050) npm package, a